swissarmykirpan/kongverge/README.md

 e.g. the Plugin `rate-limiting-advanced` has classes `RateLimitingPlugin` and `RateLimitingConfig`.

 The C# objects describe the serialisation, matching and update of a Kong plugin.
 The plugin itself is lua code.
 If you want new plugin functionality, you will need to write lua to do the plugin's work.
 To get Kongverge to handle it, you then make sure that the C# object correctly serialises and updates it.

+For documentation on the plugin's fields and how they work, you can generally refer to the plugin's documentation on the Kong site if it's a standard plugin.
+E.g. [Rate Limiting Advanced Plugin Configuration Parameters](https://docs.konghq.com/enterprise/0.31-x/plugins/rate-limiting/#configuration-parameters)